 - Treatment of individually beneficiary-identifiable payments made under a demonstration, pilot, or time limited program.

-To learn more, see Details for Calendar Year (CY) 2018 Physician Fee Schedule Final Rule.
+To learn more, refer to Details for CY 2018 Physician Fee Schedule Final Rule.

-To learn more, see Details for Proposed CY 2018 Revisions to Payment Policies Under PFS.
+To learn more, refer to Details for Proposed CY 2018 Revisions to Payment Policies Under PFS.

 The PFS final rule published in November 2016 included the following:

 - Revisions permitting eligible professionals in ACOs to report quality apart from the ACO including during the 2016 Physician Quality Reporting System (PQRS) special reporting period for eligible professionals.